 What first steps can I take?

 - Invest in your attraction and assessment experience – To attract, connect with and engage this generation, consider how you can infuse these experiences with your organization's purpose, culture, values, and people.
 Having personally supported a wide range of clients over the years with the design and delivery of graduate and early careers assessment processes, one thing has not changed: people buy from people they trust.
 Candidates make decisions about whether they would like to work at an organization based on the people they meet, the stories they tell about the purpose, culture, values, and ways of working at the company.
 This is backed up by recent research by Bright Networks of 15,000 students and recent graduates, with 40% saying that people and culture were most important to them when choosing a role.
-Consider how you can connect your employees with candidates at the earliest stage possible, how you can help them understand your unique culture, values and purpose, the types of situations they are likely to encounter in the role, etc. With the wide range of new technology available, it has become possible to reach a much wider range of diverse candidates—a capability that you need to capitalize on.
+Consider how you can connect your employees with candidates at the earliest stage possible, how you can help them understand your unique culture, values, and purpose, the types of situations they are likely to encounter in the role, etc. With the wide range of new technology available, it has become possible to reach a much wider range of diverse candidates—a capability that you need to capitalize on.

 - Invest in your employee’s experience of culture – With the shift to remote and hybrid working, questions are rightly being asked about the impact this will continue to have on company culture.
-The physical distance of people from the traditional workplace, colleagues and associated rituals of water cooler conversations, tea break chats, etc. has also eroded employee’s emotional connection to organizations.
+The physical distance of people from the traditional workplace, colleagues, and associated rituals of water cooler conversations, tea break chats, etc. has also eroded employees’ emotional connection to organizations.
 That ‘sense of belonging’ has not really developed for those whose only experience of the workplace has been virtual.
 As we move to the next phase of a ‘hybrid’ workforce, it will be important for organizations to really invest in reinvigorating their organizational culture.
 This will not be an easy task.
 How do we build a culture that equally translates for those who choose to work at home or in the office?
 How do we prevent cliques from forming and equal opportunity for all?
-How do we create a culture where people feel valued, psychologically safe and can be their true self… where they feel they belong?
+How do we create a culture where people feel valued, psychologically safe, and can be their true self… where they feel they belong?
 Culture is not built overnight.
 It is a continuous journey with many iterations along the way.
 Perhaps a job title we will see more commonly soon will be ‘Chief Culture Officer’.

 - Invest in personalized Learning and Development Experiences – In line with the anecdotal stories, we hear from students and graduates, as well broader global research, SHL’s data confirms that while our graduates bring some key strengths to our organizations, they like all of us need support in some areas.
 The first 12-18 months in an entry-level role is pivotal.
-During this time, new employees learn key skills such as how to build relationships in a work environment, commercial awareness, resilience, presentation skills, etc.—all of which pave the way to acquire business critical skills, as well as confidence to bring their views and ideas to the table.
+During this time, new employees learn key skills such as how to build relationships in a work environment, commercial awareness, resilience, presentation skills, etc.—all of which pave the way to acquire business-critical skills, as well as the confidence to bring their views and ideas to the table.
 Brightwaves study mentioned above reports that 95% of respondents want to be upskilled directly by employers, with coding and commercial awareness being the skills they want to work on most.
-Concerns have been raised by many business leaders about the impact that the ‘gap’ in such skill development will have not just now but also on longer term career trajectories.
-Personalized, on-the-job support and mentoring has never been more critical for any group of new employees to help fill this potential gap.
+Concerns have been raised by many business leaders about the impact that the ‘gap’ in such skill development will have not just now but also on longer-term career trajectories.
+Personalized, on-the-job support and mentoring have never been more critical for any group of new employees to help fill this potential gap.
 The key here will be using available, objective assessment data to help employees understand where they excel and where they may need more support to onboard and develop the future skills they need to be successful.

 Infusing each stage of the cycle from attraction through to onboarding and development with a purposeful and personalized experience with human connection at its core is key to engagement and ultimately organizational success in the future.